 about marlborough news online

-Its purpose, in the wake of cutbacks that have hit the existing local media and local government, is positive, the objective to offer some “glue” to bind the town, its citizens, organisations and business enterprises together.
+Our overall purpose, in the wake of cutbacks that have hit the existing local media and local government, is positive: to promote the area's citizens, organisations and business enterprises.
+We want to give them a focus and share their achievements as well as their problems.

-We see it as a formidable force for good, supplying a constant supply of news, features, information - and fun – raising issues and supporting initiatives to boost the community and local economy.
+We see Marlborough News Online as a force for good, supplying a constant flow of news, features, information - and fun – raising issues and supporting initiatives to boost the community and local economy.

-Your help and support is required as part of this community-based project – by becoming involved and offering press releases and/or stories, articles and details of events we can consider for publication.
+Your help and support is required as part of this community-based project – by becoming involved and offering press releases and/or stories, articles and details of events we can publish.
+We would also like to hear about omissions from our coverage.

 You can contact: